The Canary Islands enjoy a

 On the other hand, the peaks of summer

 heat are about 33/34 °C (91/93 °F) in El Hierro, the westernmost and most sheltered island, 37/38 °C (99/100 °F) in La Palma, and 40 °C (104 °F) and more on the other islands: these values can be reached in the short periods when a hot and dry wind blows from the Sahara desert (which, in recent years, have become more frequent).
-In these situations of intense heat (called

-Calima), which are usually more frequent in July and August, on the easternmost islands, the air can be filled with dust and sand, while on the western islands, an unusual (for these islands) and annoying calm dominates.
+calima), which are usually more frequent in July and August, on the easternmost islands, the air can be filled with dust and sand, while on the western islands, an unusual (for these islands) and annoying calm dominates.
 These periods are not recommended for trekking and hiking because in the areas located at an altitude higher than sea level (called

 medianías) the African heat is even more intense than on the coast.
 Apart from some rare rainy and windy periods in late autumn and winter, those of

-Calima are the only unpleasant moments of this climate, which for the rest is almost always enjoyable.
+calima are the only unpleasant moments of this climate, which for the rest is almost always enjoyable.

 Microclimates